Schemes of Arrangement

 Voting intentions of promoter

 - If any promoter under the proposed scheme is a shareholder of the Code company, and will be eligible to vote at the scheme shareholder meeting(s), a statement of the voting intentions of the promoter and its associates will be required by the Panel.
 This statement must be enforceable by the Panel by way of deed poll.
-A standard form deed poll is attached as Schedule B to this Guidance Note.
+A standard form deed poll is attached as Appendix B to this Guidance Note.

 - A scheme promoter may wish to enter into voting agreements prior to undertaking the scheme.
 The promoter will need to take care not to breach the Code’s 20% threshold in rule 6, since a voting agreement necessarily confers an element of control over voting rights.
 A public statement may provide a mechanism for declaring voting intentions where a voting agreement cannot be entered into because it would result in the acquirer breaching rule 6 of the Code.